hanzala777/Auto-Question-Generator/readme.md

 {
     "topic": "NOT NULL & Entity Integrity",
     "difficulty": "hard",
-    "db_name": "hospital_db",
+    "db_name": "{database}",
-    "question": "What does entity integrity ensure for the primary key in the 'Appointment' table of 'hospital_db'?", "answer": "Entity integrity ensures that the primary key in the 'Appointment' table cannot contain NULL values."
+    "question": "What does entity integrity ensure for the primary key in the '{table}' table of '{database}'?", "answer": "Entity integrity ensures that the primary key in the '{table}' table cannot contain NULL values."
 }
 ```